 Is this a charity?

 Yes, Little Cubs Field is a non-profit 501c3 and all donations are tax deductible.

 Yes!
 Our Gift Shop is open each Saturday and Sunday between May 20 and September 30 from 11am to 5pm.
 It is also open anytime someone has reserved the field, and you don’t have to be part of that group to visit the gift shop.

 Can I have a picnic?

 Yes, we have a picnic pavilion with tables.
 There is a soda machine on the site.
 If you plan to cook out, you’ll need to bring your own grill.

 Is there equipment to use?

-Yes, we have some bats & balls that are always in the 3rd base dugout for free use.
-Use wiffleballs, tennis balls, ragballs or rubber balls.
+Yes, we have some bats and balls that are always in the 3rd base dugout for free use.
+Use wiffleballs, tennis balls, ragballs, or rubber balls.
 No hardballs please!
 Equipment is also available for free use in the Gift Shop when it is open.